This is the multi-page printable view of this section. Click here to print.

 Go

 Table.
-Supported Language Types I (Libraries installed with the Language package manager)
+Supported Language Types I (Libraries installed via Language package manager)

 Java

 Table.
-Supported Language Types II (libraries identified based on pom.properties and MANIFEST.MF files included in jar, war, par, ear type files)
+Supported Language Types II (Libraries identified based on pom.properties and MANIFEST.MF files contained in jar, war, par, ear type files)

 Support Secret

-• Vulnerability assessment feature supports the following types of Secrets included in the image.
+• The vulnerability scanning feature supports the following types of Secrets contained in the image.

 Support Secret